 Recognize numbers to 10

 Social Studies: Students will learn about construction in their community, using buildings in our community and in our state as inspiration.
 The focus of this trimester is mapping skills.
 The students will learn to locate places on a map and a globe.

 Science: Through our Science and Engineering investigations, the students will explore force and motion.
 They will investigate how the size of an object’s base affects its stability when a force is applied to the object.
 The students will also investigate how the weight of an object affects its stability when a force is applied.
-The students will learn about pushes, pulls and magnetic force this month.
+The students will learn about pushes, pulls and magnetic force.

-Fundations: The classes will begin Unit 2.
-The focus of Unit 2 is segmenting sounds and blending them together to read words.
-The students will learn to “tap out” the beginning, middle and ending sounds in CVC words (ex: cat).
-The classes will also learn to form uppercase letters when writing in this unit.
+Fundations: The focus of Unit 2 is segmenting sounds and blending them together to read words.
+Students will learn to “tap out” the beginning, middle and ending sounds in CVC words (ex: cat).

-Math: The classes will begin Module 3: Comparison of Length, Weight, Capacity and Numbers to 10.
+Math: Module 3: Comparison of Length, Weight, Capacity and Numbers to 10: